isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/pdf-template.md

    <img src="assets/customize-pdf-template.png" alt="Customize PDF Teamplte" width="350">

    The various template components that you can customize are categorized under the following sections:
    * Page Layouts: A typical PDF contains different pages, such as a front cover or title page, TOC, chapter, index, and more.
 The Page Layouts section allows you to design the look-and-feel of different pages that would make up your PDF.
 In addition to the appearance, you can also define the arrangement of page elements such as the header, footer, and content areas on a page.
-To know more on customizing a page’s layout, see ***Create and customize page layouts***.
+To know more on customizing a page's layout, see [Create and customize page layouts](components-pdf-template.md#create-customize-page-layout).
    * Stylesheets: The settings in the Stylesheets section allows you to customize the look and feel of the page layout components like the TOC, index, glossary and more.
 In addition, you can also customize the styles for the DITA content like headings, paragraphs, lists, and more.
-To know more on using the stylesheets, see ***Use Stylesheets to customize PDF***.
+To know more on using the stylesheets, see [Use Stylesheets to customize PDF](components-pdf-template.md#stylesheet-customization).
    * Resources: Store asset files that you would need to customize or design PDF templates.
 Assets such as logos, custom fonts, background images, and more are stored in the Resources.
-To know more on utilizing resources, see ***Work with resources***.
+To know more on utilizing resources, see [Work with resources](components-pdf-template.md#work-with-resources).
    * Settings: Configure the output settings for generating a PDF using the template.
 This section allows you to define template mapping for various pages in a PDF, chapter starting page, print markers, and more.
-For more information on applying settings, see ***Advanced PDF Settings***.
+For more information on applying settings, see [Advanced PDF Settings](components-pdf-template.md#advanced-pdf-settings).
 1. To customize a template component, double-click on a template component or click the > icon before it.

    For example, double-click on *Page Layouts* or click the *>* icon before *Page Layouts* to view the available